 Note: The opinion poll average is based on 9 different polls; the betting odds average is based on 6 different markets.
-Latest opinion poll and betting odds data are for 11th September.
+Latest opinion poll data are for 17th September and latest betting odds data are for 18th September.
 Source: RealClearPolitics.